JaysonPye/Journal/2024/january.md

 - fix turbo frame for icons, styling to come
 - write some parent tests

+# 24/01

+- Create separate level up table in the database
+- Go through SS data and work out what is necessary
+- Added status enum "quit kyuukai current" that iwll be updated
+- Added structure to upload just from SS sheets separately only for kids up
+- leroy will run a script to adjust the spreadsheet to something that is acceptable for the app

+# 28/01

+- Design parents search
+- Make SM links
+- styling added to sm view
+- Make teacher spy helper to see lessons for the day
+- styled modals for finding child / choosing an icon

 ## UPDATED NOTES

 - Only parents cna sing up - remove sign up buttons